How to Build a Virtual Onboarding Program

 Another great way to make new hires feel welcome is to announce their arrival in Slack, at a company all-hands meeting, or on your HRIS.
 This lets everyone at your company see who’s new and celebrate them.
 Namely, a people operations platform, shares a new hire’s first day to a company-wide social newsfeed so employees can give them a big welcome by “liking” or commenting on their arrival.

 You want your employees to hit the ground running on day one.
-Unfortunately, new hire paperwork and required trainings might be standing in the way of your new hires quickly ramping up.
+Unfortunately, onboarding paperwork and required trainings might be standing in the way of your new hires quickly ramping up.

 Pre-boarding is the period of time between a job applicant signing their offer letter and their first day on the job.
 Shipping them a company laptop, setting up their email address, sharing your employee handbook, and collecting personal information are all steps you might consider adding to your own employee pre-boarding program.
 If you have a learning management system (LMS), you might want to consider assigning employees training sessions to complete before their first day—just know you might have to compensate them for this time.